fhidalgor/mutagenesis_visualization/README.md

 ## Key Features

-- Calculate enrichment scores from fastq files, allowing for different ways of data processing and normalization.
+- Calculate enrichment scores from FASTQ files, allowing for different ways of data processing and normalization.
 - Produce publication-quality heatmaps from enrichment scores as well as a wide range of visualization plots.
 - Principal component analysis (PCA), hierarchical clustering and receiver operating characteristic (ROC) curve tools.
 - Map enrichment scores effortlessly onto a PDB structure using Pymol.
 Structural properties such as SASA, B-factor or atom coordinates can be extracted from the PDB and visualized using a built-in method.